LexaZhong/repo/final_project_LexaZhong.md

  other policy decisions that are getting wrapped into NIL policy, which has left athletes, universities, and conferences confused.

 2. Identify my Call to Action
-congress is playing a crucial role in setting up the rules for economic actions, it is really important to set up country-level standard for NIL deals.
+- Congress is playing a crucial role in setting up the rules for economic actions, it is really important to set up country-level standard for NIL deals.

 # Sketches